tinted-theming/tinted-fzf/README.md

 ## Installation

-### Bash & Zsh
+### Posix complaint shell (sh, bash, zsh)

-Source your favorite base16 color scheme from the `bash` directory into your bash or zsh configuration file.
-The generated `bash` scripts append `--color` options naively to your `FZF_DEFAULT_OPTS` environment variable.
+Source your favorite base16 color scheme from the `sh/` directory into your shell configuration file.
+The generated `sh/` scripts append `--color` options naively to your `FZF_DEFAULT_OPTS` environment variable.

+**Deprecated**: The `bash/` exists for people who have locally cloned this repo and are already using it, but `sh/` directory should be used for all posix compliant shells.

 ### Fish